 The journey of holographic displays in the UK began in the 1990s, following the IEEE’s publication of the first paper on holography in 1963.
 The UK’s technological landscape has steadily evolved since then, featuring an increasing number of holographic displays in museums, exhibitions, and concerts.

-A lire aussi : Can Digital Twin Simulations Optimize Traffic Flow in UK’s Urban Centers?
+Sujet a lire : Can Digital Twin Simulations Optimize Traffic Flow in UK’s Urban Centers?

 Over time, digital content consumption has dramatically shifted from traditional mediums to online platforms.
 The incorporation of holographic displays into these platforms can radically improve the user’s experience by offering a realistic and immersive viewing.